Do Homogeneous Mixtures Have A Uniform Composition

 Q: Is milk a homogeneous mixture?

 A: Milk is a complex fluid that is technically a colloid, which is a type of heterogeneous mixture.
-However, homogenized milk undergoes a process that breaks down the fat globules into smaller sizes, making them more evenly dispersed.
+Still, homogenized milk undergoes a process that breaks down the fat globules into smaller sizes, making them more evenly dispersed.
 This gives homogenized milk a more uniform appearance and texture, making it closer to a homogeneous mixture.

 Q: Can a mixture be both homogeneous and heterogeneous?